ixaxaar/monoid.space/Types/proofsAsData.lagda.md

 infix 4 _<=_
 ```

-Now, we can use the operator to prove a bunch of propositions:
+Now, we can use that to prove a bunch of propositions:

 ```agda
 idLess₁ : one <= ten